checkmarble/marble/README.md

 In a local demo setup:

+> In a local setup, the License key is not required.
+You can leave it empty.
+The full feature set is available.

 - just run the docker-compose as it is, it should work
 - give the firebase emulator a moment to get started, it's a bit slow when first launched
 - create a Firebase user with the email you provided in the `CREATE_ORG_ADMIN_EMAIL` environment variable (you can do this on the Marble login page by using the SSO button or sign up with email)